prakhartiwari0/arito/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/65062036/202618151-422d8322-ada5-43d3-9600-90de1faa306b.png"></p>

-**Note : This Project is being actively developed and will be having a lot of improvements and features in the future.**
+**Note: This Project is being actively developed and will be having a lot of improvements and features in the future.**

 # About Arito

 Arito is a WebApp built for practicing arithematic skills.
 It is designed with creativity and to have a joyful experience.
 It is built primarily for kids who need to practice their mathematical skills, but this can be used by anybody.

 ## How to use it?